 This course will expose students to the techniques and training principles of modern strength and conditioning as it applies to athletic and sport settings.
 Principles of strength, power, plyometrics, speed, speed endurance, endurance, mobility, flexibility, and balance training will be emphasized.
 Students will learn how to perform an athletic needs analysis based on observation and review of scientific literature, as well as program design based on scientific literature and applied practice.
 Lab activities will include the performance and application of strength training, plyometrics, speed training, and speed endurance training.
 Students will also be prepared to take the NSCA Certified Strength and Conditioning Specialist exam.
-Pre-requisite - EXSC 280, EXSC 310/L, EXSC 330.
+Pre-requisite - A mimimum of a "C" grade in EXSC 280, EXSC 310/L, EXSC 330.